 A properly prepared capital plan is essential to the future financial health of an organization and continued delivery of services to citizens and businesses.

 GFOA recommends that state and local governments prepare and adopt comprehensive, fiscally sustainable, and multi-year capital plans to ensure effective management of capital assets.
 A prudent multi-year capital plan identifies and prioritizes expected needs based on a strategic plan, establishes project scope and cost, details estimated amounts of funding from various sources, and projects future operating and maintenance costs.
-A capital plan should cover a period of at least three years, preferably five or more.
+A capital plan should cover a period of five to 25 years or more.

 Identify needs.
 The first step in capital planning is identifying needs.
 Governments should develop a capital asset life cycle for major capital assets.
 The capital asset life cycle should include costs to operate, maintain, administer and renew or replace the capital asset.
 This will assist in identifying the need and schedule for capital asset replacement or major renewal.
 In addition, using information such as development projections, strategic plans, comprehensive plans, facility master plans, and regional plans; governments should identify present and future service needs that require capital infrastructure or equipment.
 In this process, attention should be given to: